-The treatment for acid reflux is to currently use acid blockers like H2 blockers or proton pump inhibitors.
+The treatment for acid reflux currently uses acid blockers like H2 blockers or proton pump inhibitors.

-This may provide significant long term benefit to certain patients.
+This may provide significant long-term benefits to certain patients.

 While there really isn’t a “best” probiotic for men, you can and should follow these tips to help you find the best probiotic for your body.